suneel0101/lesson-plan/README.md

 >>> from pandas import read_csv
 >>> rock_data = read_csv('rock.csv')
 # rock data is a DataFrame, super powerful data structure that has some of the traits of lists but with a lot more functionality, as we'll find out
+# DataFrame is a 2-dimensional labeled data structure with columns of potentially different types.
+You can think of it like a spreadsheet or SQL table, or a dict of Series objects.
 - I can slice
 >>> rock_data[:20]
 # I can limit it to just the columns I care about, still a DataFrame